August 26, 2024

 SAG-AFTRA also provides a list of qualifications that intimacy coordination training programs must have to be considered reputable.
 Some may provide actual certificates upon completion of their programs; others do not.

 The qualifications for this new job are still being determined.
-However, these three resources are excellent places to start finding an Intimacy Coordinator you can trust.
+However, these three resources are excellent places to find a trustworthy intimacy coordinator.

 “It can be dangerous to hire someone who doesn’t fully understand how to carry out this role.
 Get references.
 Talk to people who worked with them on the last job.
 Talk about what they brought to the set.
 Did the scenes look authentic?
 Was it healthy?
 Did people feel safe?”
 Liroff states.